MartinsSmirnovs/Room-OOP/README.md

 Here is the circuit I made for this code.
 - For stable readings from potentiometer, a small 100nF optional capacitor may be placed.
 Transistor values may vary depending on current flow through them.
 - I used two external power supplies, 5V and 12V
+- For uploading and developing code I used PlatformIO
 ![Image of Yaktocat](https://i.ibb.co/jrKcgDb/Schematic-Room-light-v3-Sheet-1-20200322223808.png)